frpiana/students/README.md

 17. "Q08_Negative feedback"

 ## How to install the program
-The file _student.exe_ is in the _dist_ folder of the repository.
+The file _student.exe_ can be downloaded from the [release page](https://github.com/frpiana/students/releases/) in the assets section.
 Copy it in a folder of the hard disk, in example: _"C:\Users\user_name\Documents\executables"_.
 The folder names of the path should not contain any spaces.

 From the start menú search for "Edit the system enviroment variables for you account".